-However, our research shows that there is considerable around to cover in the financial services sector's use of emissions data to drive decision-making (see Figure 5).
-Among financial services firms that are embedding emissions data in decisionmaking, 45% are using emissions data to measure their sustainability performance (e.g., to measure financed emissions).
-The share of organizations falls to around one-quarter (26%) for those who use data to improve business processes, and fewer than one in five (19%) use emissions data for forecasting and scenario analysis (e.g., to conduct climate risk modeling to recalibrate investment portfolios).
+However, our research shows that there is considerable around to cover in the financial services sector's use of emissions data to drive decision-making (see Figure 6).
+Less than half (45%) of financial services organizations in our research are using emissions data to measure their sustainability performance (e.g., to measure financed emissions).
+The share of organizations falls to around onequarter (26%) for those who use data to improve business processes, and fewer than one in five (19%) use emissions data for forecasting and scenario analysis (e.g., to conduct climate risk modeling and stress testing to recalibrate investment portfolios).